Simnikiwe-fikile/Coffee-Shop-Sales-Dashboard/README.md

 # Coffee Shop Sales Dashboard
 This **Power BI dashboard** provides visual insights into the sales performance of a coffee shop.
-It helps stakeholders to make informed decisions by anlysing trends across products,time periods,and payement type breakdown.
+It helps stakeholders to make informed decisions by anlysing trends across products,time periods, and payment type breakdown.

 ## Project Overview
 - **Objective**: Analyse purchasing patterns, sales trends, and customer preferences related to coffee products.